aritzLizoain/CNN-Image-Segmentation/README.md

 **Macro avg.**   | 0.75     | 0.74  | 0.74    | 65536
 **Weighted avg.**| 1.00     | 1.00  | 1.00    | 65536

+Precision: the percentage of correctly classified pixels among all pixels classified as the given class.<br/>
-Precision:how many are correctly classified among the class.<br/>
+Recall: the percentage of correctly classified pixels among all pixels that truly are of the given class.<br/>
-Recall:"how many of this class you find over the whole number of element of this class"<br/>
-F1-score:the harmonic mean between precision & recall.
-Good on inbalanced sets, like this one<br/>
+F1-score: the harmonic mean between precision & recall.
+Useful to analyze the performance on inbalanced sets.<br/>
+Best score is 1.00 and worst score is 0.00.<br/>
-Support:the number of occurence of the given class in your dataset
+Support: the number of pixels of the given class in the dataset.

 ## Future steps